firemodels/bot/Bundlebot/README.md

 ### Setting Revisions and Tags

-The scripts for building FDS and Smokeview manuals and building the bundle use the same revision and tag environmental variables.
+The scripts for building FDS and Smokeview manuals and building the bundle use environment variables to define repo revisions and tags.
 These variables are defined in the scripts `BUNDLE_config.sh` (Linux and OSX) and `BUNDLE_config.bat` (Windows).
-These scripts can be modified in your own bot repo as long as you changes are committed and pushed the central repo.
+These scripts can be modified in your own bot repo as long changes are committed and pushed to the central repo.
 1. `cd bot/Bundlebot/build`
 2. Edit `BUNDLE_config.sh` and `BUNDLE_config.bat` and define the environment variables: `BUNDLE_FDS_REVISION`, `BUNDLE_FDS_TAG`, `BUNDLE_SMV_REVISION` and `BUNDLE_SMV_TAG` for the revision and tag you wish to build a bundle for.
 3. Commit and push up these changes to the central repo .